rajbot/ranchtronix/_posts/2006-01-25-SykesHotSprings.md

 ## More Possibilities

-Two more spots on the topo suggest themselves as analogues to 'Good Feng Shui' and the 'Bald Spot:'
+Two more spots on the topo suggest themselves as analogues to *Good Feng Shui* and the *Bald Spot*:

 Slightly WNW of Sykes Camp, the topo shows the trail going around a mountain ridge with a little rise of its' own, uphill from the trail.